-After a successful trial ‘drop-in’ session with the Meon Valley Neighbourhood Watch in May, we will be holding a 2nd session on Thursday 11th July from 10am to midday.
+After successful trial ‘drop-in’ sessions with the Meon Valley Neighbourhood Watch last year, we will be welcoming them back on Thursday 23rd January from 10am to midday.
 This is your opportunity to:

 - ask about current initiatives in the Meon Valley

 - raise concerns about recent events near you

 - propose or discuss ideas that Neighbourhood Watch could get involved in to help improve security near you

 Find out more about the Meon Valley Neighbourhood Watch team on their Facebook page at facebook.com/MeonValleyNHW, or just pop in to Barnaby’s on Thursday morning for a coffee and a chat.